Young Talent Looks to Lead Lafayette Tennis

 “The three freshmen from the fall have shown great improvement, especially John Yurconic who had some significant victories in the fall to earn himself the second spot,” Van Ormer said

 The doubles pairings will likely be Oslan and Keel at the top spot, followed by Kim and Kramer, and lastly DeBenedetto and Yurconic.

-"These pairings are not set in place as they may change from match to match as we deal with injuries and giving our guys the best matchups," Van Ormer said.
+“These pairing are not set in place, they may change from match to match as we deal with injuries and giving our guys the best matchups,” Van Ormer said.